 We will look at each warband individually in our Warband articles, along with details on how to build the warband from the miniature ranges and will update this page with links as they go live.

-The WarCry Chimera is just one of the beasts and monsters added with the WarCry Monsters and Mercenaries Expansion Book.
-The Pack contains the monster and stat cards, but details of how to add them into your games are in the Monsters and Mercenaries book.
+The Warcry monster expansions are just 2 of the beasts and monsters added with the Warcry Monsters and Mercenaries Expansion Book.
+The packs contain the monster and stat cards, but details of how to add them to your games are in the Monsters and Mercenaries book.

-Feldherr offer a range of WarCry warband and starter set transport and storage solutions.
-You can read all about them in our dedicated WarCry Feldherr Guide.
+Feldherr offers a range of Warcry warband and starter set transport and storage solutions.
+You can read all about them in our dedicated Warcry Feldherr Guide.